Guidelines for Employers: Please read the DOL Guidelines for UNPAID Internships Under the Fair Labor Standards Act.

 All academic internships require departmental approval.
 To be eligible, students must have completed 60 credits and maintain an overall GPA of 2.5.
 In certain cases, students who have completed 45 credits and maintain at least a 3.0 GPA may pursue for-credit internships.
 To earn credit for an internship, students must follow established policies and procedures, begin the process well before the semester for which they plan to register, and then register for the appropriate credit-bearing course by the appropriate semester deadlines.

-Students are eligible to earn up to 3 credits per semester for an internship experience and a maximum of 9 credits, subject to departmental approval.
 For a 2 credit internship, students must work a minimum of 80 hours over the course of the semester.
 For a 3 credit internship, students must work a minimum of 120 hours over the course of the semester.
 Click here for additional information on the academic internship program.

 BENEFITS OF INTERNSHIPS: